-The Australian Infrastructure Audit 2015 identified the east–west corridor to the north of Melbourne CBD as one of Melbourne’s major congestion challenges.
-Vehicles travelling east–west between the Eastern Freeway and CityLink are forced to navigate the congested inner city road network, or the heavily utilised M1 corridor to the south of the city.
+The 2019 Australian Infrastructure Audit identified the east–west corridor to the north of Melbourne’s CBD as one of Melbourne’s major congestion challenges.
+Vehicles travelling east–west between the Eastern Freeway and CityLink are forced to navigate the congested inner-city road network, or the heavily utilised M1 corridor to the south of the city.
 This results in congestion and delays on Melbourne’s urban road network for both passenger and freight vehicles.
-The Audit found that this corridor had the highest road congestion delay cost in Melbourne in 2011, with a delay cost of $73 million.
-This is expected to worsen by 2031, with the delay cost projected to increase to $144 million ($2011).
+The Audit found that this corridor had the highest road congestion delay cost in Melbourne in 2016, with a delay cost of $91 million.
+This is expected to worsen by 2031, with the delay cost projected to increase to $131 million (2016 prices).

 The Eastern Freeway only extends as far as Hoddle Street on the edge of the CBD, channelling the large volume of vehicles heading into and out of the city onto residential streets in the inner north.